-HABC prepares the Pre-Housing Assistance Payment (HAP) contract (HAP)Move Signing Acknowledgement (for voucher holders only), the Housing Assistance Payment (HAP) contract, the Move-In Authorization, and a review of s-the lease prior to execution.
+HABC prepares the Pre-Move Signing Acknowledgement (for voucher holders only), the Housing Assistance Payment (HAP) contract, the Move-In Authorization, and a review of the lease prior to execution.
 HABC may decline to approve tenancy if HABC determines that the lease does not comply with State or Local law.
 Once approved, the family and the owner will execute the lease agreement, and the owner and HABC will execute the HAP contract.
 Copies of the documents will be furnished to the parties who signed the respective documents.
 HABC will retain a copy of all signed documents.